Why you should care about what email data gets migrated

 Migrating on a budget can store up trouble

 So you’ve decided to migrate your email ecosystem.
-There could be many reasons for that – improved security, easier management, cost reduction and much more – but do you really need to migrate everything?
+There could be many reasons for that – improved security, easier management, cost reduction, and much more – but do you really need to migrate everything?

-Obviously you need to make sure your recent emails remain accessible in the new system.
+Obviously, you need to make sure your recent emails remain accessible in the new system.
 You’re probably also going to migrate recent archives.
 But what about all that really old stuff.
 Is it really needed?
 And if there are difficulties with some items during migration, is it OK just to junk them?

-We’re email migration specialists, so we’re supposed to say how easy and fast it is to do everything.
+We’re email archive migration specialists, so we’re supposed to say how easy and fast it is to do everything.
 In practice, we know some of it’s pretty hard, particularly with old, neglected files and archives.
 So we can understand why some customers look at leaving these out of their migration projects in order to save immediate outlay.

 But just suppose you need access to that old information.
 Several years down the line it’ll be even more costly and difficult to recover it to support a legal defense (if it can be recovered at all).

-As if that wasn’t expensive enough, your regulators will be on your back and fining you.
+As if that wasn’t expensive enough, your regulators will be on your back and fine you.
 One of the most notable examples occurred when the US Financial Industry Regulatory Authority (FINRA) fined Piper Jaffray & Co $700,000 for failing to retain approximately 4.3 million old emails.
 The company also failed to inform FINRA it had email retention and retrieval issues, which affected the firm’s ability to comply with email extraction requests from FINRA.

 Migrate it, or tuck it away somewhere?

 The first type cares about migrating everything.
-Every scrap of potentially useful data that can be recovered, repaired, moved and archived safely matters to them.
+Every scrap of potentially useful data that can be recovered, repaired, moved, and archived safely matters to them.

 These customers want detailed chain-of-custody reports illustrating what was migrated, which items were consolidated, de-duplicated, and assigned against individual users.
 They want to ensure that every last drop of data is wrung safely out of their legacy systems and verified before decommissioning.
 Not surprisingly, these customers are often found in highly-regulated industries like financial services, pharmaceuticals and government departments.
 Their projects are often compliance-driven.